Duration

 1- Module 1: Innovation (40 hours)

-- (intellectual property, patent, contracts, civil liability)
+- (intellectual property, patents, contracts, civil liability)

 - The VOC/patent link